Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Cambridge

-The Security Software Research Engineer, ideally with a PhD in Mathematics, Computing, Cryptography or similar and coupled with strong programming skills (Solidity, Python, C/C++, Go, Rust) will join an innovative self-funded start-up combining high-end security, blockchain and program analysis research.
+A Security Software Engineer, ideally with a PhD in Mathematics, Computing or Cryptography coupled with strong programming skills (C/C++, Go, Rust, Solidity) will join an innovative start-up combining high-end security, blockchain and program analysis research.

 • Highly beneficial to bring experience of zero-knowledge proofs.

-• Proficiency in programming languages such as Go and Rust, Solidity, Python and C/C++.
+• Proficiency in programming languages to ideally include Go and Rust, Solidity and C/C++.

 • Experience with low level software either as an engineer or researcher.